eniklas/gamatrix/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --all-games       list all games owned by the selected users -c CONFIG_FILE, --config-file CONFIG_FILE
+  -h, --help            show this help message and exit -a, --all-games       list all games owned by the selected users (doesn't include single player unless -I is used) -c CONFIG_FILE, --config-file CONFIG_FILE
                         the config file to use
   -d, --debug           debug output
   -i INTERFACE, --interface INTERFACE
-                        the network interface to use if running in server mode; defaults to 0.0.0.0
+                        the network interface to use if running in server mode; defaults to 0.0.0.0 -I, --include-single-player
+                        Include single player games
-  -p PORT, --port PORT  the network port to use if running in server mode;
-                        defaults to 8080
-  -s, --server          run in server mode
+  -p PORT, --port PORT  the network port to use if running in server mode; defaults to 8080 -s, --server          run in server mode
   -u [USERID [USERID ...]], --userid [USERID [USERID ...]]
-                        the GOG user IDs to compare
+                        the GOG user IDs to compare -v, --version         print version and exit
 ```

 `db`: a GOG database to use.
 You can usually find a user's DB in `C:\ProgramData\GOG.com\Galaxy\storage\galaxy-2.0.db`.
 Multiple DBs can be listed.
 Not compatible with `-u`.

-`-a/--all-games`: list all the games owned by the selected users (user selection is covered below).
-This is useful when you want to add a game to the [config file](#configuration), as you'll need the exact title as listed by this option.
+`-a/--all-games`: list all the multiplayer games owned by the selected users (user selection is covered below).
+Use with `-I` to include single-player games too.

 `-c/--config-file`: the YAML config file to use.
 You don't need a config file, but you'll likely want one.
 See [configuration](#configuration) for details.

 `-d/--debug`: enable debug messages.

-Generally only useful for development.
+`-I/--include-single-player`: include single-player games; by default, only multiplayer games are shown.

 `-s/--server`: run in server mode.
 This will use Flask to serve a small web page where you can select the options you want, and will output the results there.